MaxLepan/MaxLepan/README.md

 ## My experiences

 - Summer job at Tolvent, 2018 and 2019
-- Reservist at the 27ème Bataillon de Chasseurs Alpins between 2021 and 2023
+- Former reservist at the 27ème Bataillon de Chasseurs Alpins, between 2021 and 2023
 - 6 weeks internship at Aboutgoods Company
 - 1 year at Aboutgoods Company as a working student
 - 1 year at Sensei France as a working student